carriercomm/go-to/status_report.md

 ###Risks Mitigation:
 * Build "air gap" between container and sensitive data
-* Encrypt sensistive data.
+* Encrypt sensitive data.
 Inject keys into trusted container to access encrypted data
 * Require authentication and authorization for activating any stage of the pipeline
 * Log every changes in the pipeline for later audit